 In addition to its intelligence collection systems, the NRO maintains an extensive global communications network that supports both NRO operators and other military and intelligence users.
-The NRO's communications infrastructure includes for example, its encrypted satellite data relay system and messaging systems essential for the organization to function, such as the Special Operations Communications (SOCOMM) system.
+The NRO's communications infrastructure includes, for example, its encrypted satellite data relay system and messaging systems essential for the organization and its partners to function, such as the Special Operations Communications (SOCOMM) system.